Stem Cells for Treating Prostate Cancer

 Immunotherapy & Stem Cells for Treating Prostate Cancer

-Cell Immunotherapy for Prostate cancer is a promising new approach for treatment of cancers that otherwise did not respond well to traditional treatments, surgeries or chemotherapy.
-The basic goal of all immunotherapies, checkpoint inhibitors and cancer vaccines is to program the body’s own immune system to recognize and destroy only cancer cells as the enemy.
+Cell Immunotherapy for Prostate cancer is a promising new approach to treating cancers that otherwise did not respond well to traditional treatments, surgeries, or chemotherapy.
+The basic goal of all immunotherapies, checkpoint inhibitors, and cancer vaccines is to program the body’s own immune system to recognize and destroy only cancer cells as the enemy.

 Modified Immune Cells to Fight Prostate Cancer